Pyroxenium/Basalt2/docs/references/elements/BaseElement.md

 ## BaseElement:registerCallback(event, callback)

-Registers a callback function for an event
+Adds an event handler function with automatic event registration

 ### Parameters
 * `event` `string` The event to register the callback for